TinfFoil/isotopy-identification/keyframes/README.md

 ## Notes

-To split the whole dataset into episodes, use [split_data.py](https://github.com/ffedox/isotopy-identification/blob/main/keyframes/split_data.py).
+[Split_data.py](https://github.com/ffedox/isotopy-identification/blob/main/keyframes/split_data.py) can be used to split the whole dataset into episodes.